hyurl/sfn/docs/v0.4.x/en-US/debug.md

 npm i --save-dev ts-node typescript
 ```

-However, if you're not planning coding TypeScript, this procedure can be ignored.

 ### Start Application With Inspect Flag

 Using this command to start your application, note that `--inspect` flag must be